 - Dynamic Random Access Memory (DRAM)

 IBM has consistently identified the upcoming technological needs and come up with innovative solutions that always leave a mark.
-Let’s start delving into IBM’s marketing efforts by first learning about its marketing mix.
+Let’s start delving into the IBM case study by first learning about its marketing mix.

 IBM’s Marketing Mix